Climate change

 • develop their ability to plan and devise procedures for testing hypotheses and interpreting the findings;

-• Social competence: – develop students’ argumentation skills and skills when finding group consensus on controversial climate change-related issues.
+• Social competence: – develop students’ argumentation skills and their ability to find group consensus on controversial climate change-related issues.

 Expected prior knowledge about climate change